Common-law marriage in the United States

-The term common law marriage is often used colloquially or by the media to refer to cohabiting couples, regardless of any legal rights that these couples may or may not have, which can create public confusion both in regard to the term and in regard to the legal rights of unmarried partners.
+The fact that a couple is cohabitating for a certain number of years — even if they buy a home together or have children together — is by itself not sufficient to establish a common-law marriage.
+Despite this, the term common law marriage is often improperly used colloquially or by the media to refer to cohabiting couples, which can create public confusion both in regard to the term and in regard to the legal rights of unmarried partners.